DETAILED ACTION

 Auterio further teaches:

-receiving, for at least one physical asset or for at least one digital asset, information regarding physical-asset inventory levels, digital-asset rarity, physical-asset price, digital-asset price, physical-asset purchase history, or digital-asset purchase history; (C4L15-39] In various embodiments, location 115 can have one or more attributes associated with it.
+receiving, for at least one physical asset or for at least one digital asset, first information regarding physical-asset inventory levels, digital-asset rarity, physical-asset price, digital-asset price, physical-asset purchase history, or digital-asset purchase history; (C4L15-39] In various embodiments, location 115 can have one or more attributes associated with it.
 These location attributes include a variety of details about location 115.
 Location attributes can include, for example: details regarding goods and services available at the location, such as the type, price, quantity, quality, brand, size, description, and other details of the goods and services available at the location; the purchase history of good and services at the location; corporate and intellectual property information of the location, such as any brands, trademarks, logos, and other such information associated with the location; the location-based action history of players of one or more online games at the location, such as the type of location-based actions, proposed location-based actions, performed location-based actions, and other information regarding location-based actions associated with the location; personal and demographic information of users of the location, such as name, sex, race, ethnicity, age, income, education, employment status, address, credit information, purchase history, and other personal or demographic information of the users of the location; geographic information of the location, such as the position, elevation, size, orientation, GPS coordinates, relation to other locations, local terrain, weather, and other geographic information of the location; and other descriptive information associated with the location.
 [C9L53-60] In some embodiments, the incentive offer search system can consider the purchase history of goods and services at the location to determine an appropriate incentive reward.
 For example, if visitors to location 115 often buy fertilizer, the incentive offer search system may determine that five applications of fertilizer in Zynga FarmVille is an appropriate incentive reward for performing a location-based action at location 115 based on the purchase history there.
 [C9L61-C10L6] In some embodiments, the incentive offer search system can consider the location-based action history of players of one or more online games at the location to determine an appropriate incentive reward.
 This can include the type of location-based actions, proposed location-based actions, performed location-based actions, and other information regarding location-based actions associated with the location.
 For example, if some users often fail to perform a certain location-based action when offered an incentive reward of $10,000 in virtual poker chips in Zynga Poker, the incentive offer search system may determine an incentive reward of $30,000 in virtual poker chips is an appropriate incentive reward to incentivize performance of this location-based action.)

-receiving, for the second party or the fourth party, information regarding behavior of the second party related to the first party or the third party, behavior of the fourth party related to the first party or the third party, engagement of the second party related to the first party or the third party, or engagement of the fourth party related to the first party or the third party; (C4L15-39] In various embodiments, location 115 can have one or more attributes associated with it.
+receiving, for the second party or the third party, second information regarding behavior of the second party related to the first party or the fourth party, behavior of the third party related to the first party or the fourth party, engagement of the second party related to the first party or the fourth party, or engagement of the third party related to the first party or the fourth party; (C4L15-39] In various embodiments, location 115 can have one or more attributes associated with it.
 These location attributes include a variety of details about location 115.
 Location attributes can include, for example: details regarding goods and services available at the location, such as the type, price, quantity, quality, brand, size, description, and other details of the goods and services available at the location; the purchase history of good and services at the location; corporate and intellectual property information of the location, such as any brands, trademarks, logos, and other such information associated with the location; the location-based action history of players of one or more online games at the location, such as the type of location-based actions, proposed location-based actions, performed location-based actions, and other information regarding location-based actions associated with the location; personal and demographic information of users of the location, such as name, sex, race, ethnicity, age, income, education, employment status, address, credit information, purchase history, and other personal or demographic information of the users of the location; geographic information of the location, such as the position, elevation, size, orientation, GPS coordinates, relation to other locations, local terrain, weather, and other geographic information of the location; and other descriptive information associated with the location.
 [C9L53-60] In some embodiments, the incentive offer search system can consider the purchase history of goods and services at the location to determine an appropriate incentive reward.
 For example, if visitors to location 115 often buy fertilizer, the incentive offer search system may determine that five applications of fertilizer in Zynga FarmVille is an appropriate incentive reward for performing a location-based action at location 115 based on the purchase history there.
 [C9L61-C10L6] In some embodiments, the incentive offer search system can consider the location-based action history of players of one or more online games at the location to determine an appropriate incentive reward.
 This can include the type of location-based actions, proposed location-based actions, performed location-based actions, and other information regarding location-based actions associated with the location.
 For example, if some users often fail to perform a certain location-based action when offered an incentive reward of $10,000 in virtual poker chips in Zynga Poker, the incentive offer search system may determine an incentive reward of $30,000 in virtual poker chips is an appropriate incentive reward to incentivize performance of this location-based action.)

 Bradford teaches:

-calculating, in response to the received information, information received from services or providers external to the first interface, and at least one characteristic of the second party or the fourth party relative to the first party or to the third party, a respective score for each of at least one combination of at least one physical asset and at least one digital asset; and ([0025] Further, the digital certificate may contain a score based on a number of combinations of information associated with the consumer.
+calculating, in response to the received first and second information, third information received from services or providers external to the interface computer circuit, and at least one characteristic of the second party or the third party relative to the first party or to the fourth party, a respective score for each of at least one combination of at least one physical asset and at least one digital asset; and ([0025] Further, the digital certificate may contain a score based on a number of combinations of information associated with the consumer.
 According to the shown embodiment, the score comprises information that indicates the consumer's immediate ability to pay for products within a particular price-point range.
 That is, the score may provide a very strong indication that a consumer is immediately able to pay for relatively expensive products.
 Likewise, the score may represent a combination of qualities such as consumer residence, vehicle ownership, occupation, purchase history, shopping preferences, and the like.
 In other cases, the score may be an indication of the level of risk that a consumer presents, e.g., consumer financial risk, credit history, credit score, net worth, income tax information, and the like.
 Also, in some cases the digital certificate may contain more than one score, where the scores can be updated to reflect changes in relevant information relating to the consumer, i.e., updates may reflect changes in the consumer's financial capacity.
 While the composition of each score contained in the digital certificate may be unique to other scores, each score is meant to provide utility to a merchant in making better decisions relating to offers provided to the consumer.
 In any event, the score is advantageous as the information represented therein is validated information.
 For instance, the information is not provided by the consumer himself, but an unbiased third party.)

 selecting, in response to the one or more calculated scores, one or more of the at least one combination for including in an advertisement. ([0025] Further, the digital certificate may contain a score based on a number of combinations of information associated with the consumer.
 According to the shown embodiment, the score comprises information that indicates the consumer's immediate ability to pay for products within a particular price-point range.
 That is, the score may provide a very strong indication that a consumer is immediately able to pay for relatively expensive products.
 Likewise, the score may represent a combination of qualities such as consumer residence, vehicle ownership, occupation, purchase history, shopping preferences, and the like.
 In other cases, the score may be an indication of the level of risk that a consumer presents, e.g., consumer financial risk, credit history, credit score, net worth, income tax information, and the like.
 Also, in some cases the digital certificate may contain more than one score, where the scores can be updated to reflect changes in relevant information relating to the consumer, i.e., updates may reflect changes in the consumer's financial capacity.
 While the composition of each score contained in the digital certificate may be unique to other scores, each score is meant to provide utility to a merchant in making better decisions relating to offers provided to the consumer.
 In any event, the score is advantageous as the information represented therein is validated information.
 For instance, the information is not provided by the consumer himself, but an unbiased third party.)